NGSolve/ngsPETSc/docs/src/SLEPcEPS/poisson.py.rst

    modes, _ = solver.eigenFunctions(list(range(10)))
    Draw(modes)

-Notice that we can access a single eigenvalue using `solver.eigenValue(i)` and the corresponding eigenfunction using `solver.eigenFunction(i)`.
+Notice that we can access a single eigenvalue using :code:`solver.eigenValue(i)` and the corresponding eigenfunction using :code:`solver.eigenFunction(i)`.
-If we use `solver.eigenFunctions(indices)` we can access the first 10 eigenfunctions as a multi-dimensional array and we can obtain the corresponding eigenvalues using `solver.eigenValues(indices)`.
+If we use :code:`solver.eigenFunctions(indices)` we can access the first 10 eigenfunctions as a multi-dimensional array and we can obtain the corresponding eigenvalues using :code:`solver.eigenValues(indices)`.
 We now consider a mixed formulation of the Laplace eigenvalue problem, i.e.

 .. math::